linrunner/tlp-doc/faq/battery.rst

 Cause: after applying a stop threshold value < 100, Lenovo's EC firmware does not accept values higher than the previously set value.

-Solution: update EC firmware (contained in BIOS update)
+Solution: update to the latest EC firmware – most elegantly with `fwupdmgr`, but the EC firmware is also included in Lenovo's BIOS update ISOs.

-* T480s: ECP 1.13 (BIOS 1.31) or higher
-* X1 Carbon 6th Gen: ECP 1.12 (BIOS 1.37) or higher

 Workaround (without BIOS update):